N0taN3rd/Squidwarc/README.md

 There are two shell scripts provided to help you use the project at the current stage.

 ### run-chrome.sh
-You can change the variable `chromeBinary` to point to the Chrome command to use, that is to launch Chrome via.
+This script starts and persists running a version of Chrome used by the crawler.
+The Chrome binary used by **Squidwarc** is defined in the `chromeBinary` variable in this shell script.
+You can change the variable `chromeBinary` to point to the Chrome binary command to use if desired.
+Otherwise, the defaults ought to work.

 The value for `chromeBinary` is initially set to `google-chrome-beta`